betterangels/buoy/README.markdown

 ## Translate

 If you speak multiple languages, you can help [translate Buoy into more human languages](https://www.transifex.com/cyberbusking/better-angels/).
-This helps make Buoy available to people all over the world.
+This helps make Buoy available to people all over the world in their native languages.

 ## Document